 My original profession followed in the family tradition for which I trained at St Andrews University where I studied Philosophy and subsequently Theology at Edinburgh University leading to ordination in the Church of Scotland.
 During that time I was becoming increasingly interested in psychotherapeutic issues and was invited to become a tutor in the Clinical Theology Association.

-My initial training, following three years in analysis with a Jungian was Humanistic at the Chiron Centre in London from which I gained a Diploma as an integrative therapist in the UKCP in 1996.
-By then I was recognising the direction of my interest to be psychoanalytic.
-I affiliated myself with the Squiggle Foundation which guided my studies and supervised my work and at the same time I began ten years of analytical psychotherapy with a psychoanalyst.
+My initial training was Humanistic, following three years in analysis with a Jungian analyst, at the Chiron Centre in London from which I gained a Diploma as an integrative therapist in the UKCP in 1996.
+By during that time I was recognising the direction of my interest to be psychoanalytic.
+I affiliated myself with the Squiggle Foundation based on the work of Winnicott and which guided my studies and supervised my work and in 1997 I began ten years of analytical psychotherapy with a psychoanalyst.
 I was accredited a Psychoanalytical practitioner by the Forum of Independent Psychotherapists in 2008.

 At present I work four days a week and see patents once a week or twice weekly.